How do you usually reflect upon the seasons of the year and the seasons of your life?

 How do you assess the development and implementation of proper policies in the contexts of environmental pleasantness and environmental unpleasantness?

+Who is laughing at the possibility for political pleasantness as if it is a joke, and why?
 One person's idea of political pleasantness, and/or environmental pleasantness, is likely to differ considerably from that of someone in a different socioeconomic position, and from someone with a different set of moral and aesthetic values.

-Whether you are mainly involved in democracy directly as a citizen and/or politician or indirectly as a journalist and/or voter, how do you usually try to present yourself as pleasantly surprising rather than unpleasantly shocking?
+Whether you are mainly involved in democracy directly as a citizen and/or politician or

 How do you critique the unpleasantly shocking?